-No Sales Charges - Institutional Class, I-2, I-3 and Administrative Class Shares
+No Sales Charges - Institutional Class, I-2 and I-3 Shares

-The Funds do not impose any sales charges or other fees on purchases, redemptions or exchanges of Institutional Class, I-2, I-3 or Administrative Class shares.
+The Funds do not impose any sales charges or other fees on purchases, redemptions or exchanges of Institutional Class, I-2 and I-3 shares.
 Only certain investors are eligible to purchase these share classes.
-Your financial professional or financial firm can help you determine if you are eligible to purchase Institutional Class, I-2, I-3 or Administrative Class shares.
-You can also call 888.87.PIMCO.
+Your financial professional or financial firm can help you determine if you are eligible to purchase Institutional Class, I-2 and I-3 shares.
+You can also call 1.888.87.PIMCO.